What Is the Smallest Account Size to Trade Futures?

 Micro contracts allow you to build or reduce positions gradually, instead of going all-in at once.

-• Enter partial positions as price confirms your bias
+• Enter partial positions as the price confirms your bias

 • Lock in partial profits at targets